Proposing an Individual Major

 Consult with Experts

 As part of your research, meet with people on and off campus who can help you understand the relevant disciplines and subject area and identify your desired focus.
-Professors of classes that you’ve found most inspiring, chairs of departments that offer related majors, research librarians who have worked with individual majors, professionals who are working in the field you’re considering — engage a few of these individuals in conversation, explain what you’re thinking about, and ask questions.
-Your academic advisor, the CAAS/CIS faculty and staff advisors, and the career coaches at the Piper Center can all help you think through your goals.
+Professors of classes that you’ve found inspiring, chairs of departments that offer related majors, research librarians who have worked with other individual majors, professionals who are working in the field you’re considering — engage a few of these individuals in conversation, explain what you’re thinking about, and ask questions.
+Your academic advisor, the Individual Major Program advisors, and the career coaches at the Piper Center can all help you think through your goals.

 Timeline

+Plan to submit your proposal for approval any time after the Spring semester of your first year and before the Spring semester of your junior year.
 Proposals may not be submitted for approval in a student’s first year and proposals may not be submitted for approval by students on academic probation.
-Yet in either case, students can start the process of defining and describing their proposed major and seeking out appropriate courses, and meeting with a CAAS/ CIS advisor for advice and feedback.
+However, in either case, students can start the process of defining and describing their proposed major, seeking out appropriate courses, and meeting with an Individual Major Program advisor for advice and feedback.